alecschule/prisreplays/README.md

 ##### Technical Details
 PrisReplays is built on the following technologies:
 * PHP backend
-* HTML and CSS Frontend
+* HTML and CSS frontend
  * CSS Bootstrap framework used for responsive web design
 * MySQL database